reece-bennett/moodboard/PLANNING.md

   - [x] Validate user on PUT/DELETE routes
 - [ ] Support for uploading image as multipart data
 - [ ] Delete image on disk when DELETE is executed (delete in the request handler, or run a periodic task to check for deleted images?)
+- [ ] Image tags, sorting and viewing by tag
+- [ ] Add settings page for chrome extension, get OAuth ID and API URL from here
+- [ ] Icon for favicon and Chrome extension

 ## Fields